Quander family: Rohulamin Quander

-Rohulamin Quander is president of the Quander Historical Society, as well as an Administrative Judge for Washington, D.C.
+Rohulamin Quander (1944-2025) was the founding president of the Quander Historical Society, as well as a retired Administrative Judge for the District of Columbia, Washington, D.C.
+He earned both his B.A. and J.D. degrees from Howard University Washington, D.C.
+He was married to Carmen Torruella Quander, a well-known representational artist.
+They had three adult children and one grandchild.
+He was notable for documenting the history of the Quander family, primarily through his published work, 'The Quanders: Since 1684, an Enduring African American Legacy.'
+Originally published in 2021, the book has been updated periodically to include present events, with the latest edition published in 2024.

 Jay Quander

 Jahmond “Jay” Quander is a descendant of the Quanders that worked on the Mount Vernon Estate, and established their freed slave community where Quander Road and Quander Road School stand.
 Some family members still live on the land acquired after their ancestor's release.
 Jay is now the Director of Food and Beverage at the Estate in which his family was enslaved.

 Paul Alonzo Quander Jr.

-Paul Alonzo Quander Jr. was the Washington, D.C deputy mayor for public safety and justice, with responsibility for the police and fire departments, and for six months was acting chief of staff for then Mayor Vincent C. Gray.
+Paul Alonzo Quander Jr. (1954 - 2016) was the Washington, D.C deputy mayor for public safety and justice, with responsibility for the police and fire departments, and for six months was acting chief of staff for then Mayor Vincent C. Gray.

 Michael Quander

-Michael Quander was a television journalist for WMAR-TV in Baltimore, Maryland, WREG-TV in Memphis, Tennessee, and WUSA-TV in Washington, D.C., consecutively between 2012 and 2021.
+Michael Quander is a former television journalist for WMAR-TV in Baltimore, Maryland, WREG-TV in Memphis, Tennessee, and WUSA-TV in Washington, D.C., consecutively between 2012 and 2021.
 He won a 2018 National Capital/Chesapeake Bay Emmy Award for "Historic/Cultural - No Time Limit" for his segment on his family's history.
 He has since moved on to consulting work.